Tips for working with multiple GitHub accounts

 each.
 Because it's a good security/privacy practice, each profile has its

 own distinct SSH key.
-However, this causes problems because the git
+However, this causes problems because the git CLI

 will always try to use the first SSH key that maps to the github.com